omines/datatables-bundle/README.md

 This bundle provides convenient integration of the popular [DataTables](https://datatables.net/) jQuery library for realtime AJAX tables in your Symfony 3.3+ application.

+This library is currently under initial development and only fit for internal use.

 ## Installation

 To install, use composer: